 Unlike the first season, we know every angle of why everything is happening.
 This season did mostly everything ten times better than the first season.
 This season was not hanging so much on the American Horror Story vibe either.
 The first season, I felt, used too much of AHS.
 This season I got hints, but nothing definite.
 It stayed its own series while borrowing certain aspects from AHS.

-This series is great if you want something spooky with a decent story and plot.
-It moves slowly at the pace of 8 episodes, but it’s well worth it by the end of the series.
-I did not like the slow pace, personally, but if you need a good Netflix and chill show to watch — watch this one.
-If you haven’t seen our review for Slasher: The Executioner you can find that here.
+This series is fabulous if you want something spooky with a decent story and plot.
+It moves slowly at the pace of eight episodes, but it’s well worth it by the end of the series.
+I don’t like the slow pace, personally, but if you need a good Netflix and chill show to watch — watch this one.
+If you haven’t seen our review of Slasher The Executioner, you can find that here.